 These pupillages will be of a common-law nature and may have an emphasis in either Criminal or Family law.

-We intend to interview for all three pupillages in the summer of 2021.
+We intend to interview for all three pupillages in March/April of 2022.

 We offer pupillage with a view to tenancy; we expect you to want to stay with us.
 It is our investment in Chambers so it makes sense for us to be invested in you succeeding.
 If you secure pupillage with us then there is no requirement for you to apply for tenancy at the conclusion.
 We will let you know prior to completion whether we are offering tenancy.